Once depicted as promoting unruly behavior, fraternities and sororities are respected today.

 Misconceptions and Peer Pressure

-As most parents know, peer pressure is often a major force in influencing student attitudes and behaviors.
+Peer pressure is often a major force in influencing student attitudes and behaviors.
 Research has found that college students tend to overestimate peer involvement with alcohol, drugs and sex.
 These misconceptions can result in students:

 - Engaging in more high-risk behaviors because they want to be part of the crowd.